 Brigitte Weinsteiger directs the strategy, advancement and growth of the Penn Libraries’ preeminent collections while promoting academic engagement both on campus and with the Greater Philadelphia community.

 Brigitte oversees the Libraries’ $23 million budget for collections, its 8.5 million print and electronic volumes, and a rich array of digital resources.
-She leads the Collections and Scholarly Communications division of the Penn Libraries, and supervises the collections-related functions of over thirty librarians across the system.
+She leads the Collections and Scholarly Communications division of the Penn Libraries, ensuring that the selection, acquisition, management, and preservation of the Libraries’ collections meet the diverse needs of the Penn community; and for overseeing outreach to faculty and students at Penn, in Philadelphia, and beyond.
 Departments under her purview include Collection Strategy; Preservation; Acquisitions, Access, and Licensing; Scholarly Communications; Academic Engagement; and Community Outreach.
-She is responsible for ensuring that the selection, acquisition, management, and preservation of the Libraries’ collections meet the diverse needs of the Penn community; and for overseeing outreach to faculty and students at Penn, in Philadelphia, and beyond.
+She is also responsible for administering the libraries serving professional schools and specific subject areas.
+These include the Biomedical Library, Chemistry Library, Dental Library, Fine Arts Library, Lippincott Library, Math/Physics/Astronomy Library, Museum Library, Music Library, and Veterinary Library.

 Externally, Brigitte also represents Penn on various committees and councils, including the Ivy Plus Libraries Confederation, Pennsylvania Academic Library Consortium, Inc. (PALCI), NorthEast Research Libraries consortium (NERL), the HathiTrust, and the Center for Research Libraries.
 She has also been appointed to a number of advisory councils and boards representing the publishing industry, including Project MUSE, JSTOR, EBSCO Books, and Emerald.